kjrockzz/rbac-system/README.md

 ### **1. CRUD Operations**
 - **Users**:
   - Stored in `data/users.json`.
+  - User emails and passwords are securely managed here.
   - Can be fetched, created, updated, or deleted via `/api/users` API.
 - **Roles**:
   - Stored in `data/roles.json`.